White mustard: Other uses

-White mustard is commonly used as a cover and green manure crop in Europe (between UK and Ukraine).
+White mustard is commonly used as a cover and green manure crop in Europe (between the UK and Ukraine).

 A large number of varieties exist, mainly differing in lateness of flowering and resistance against white beet-cyst nematode (Heterodera schachtii).
-Farmers prefer late-flowering varieties, which do not produce seeds, as they may become weeds in the subsequent year.
+Farmers generally prefer late-flowering varieties that do not produce seeds which may develop into weeds in the subsequent year's crop rotation.
 Early vigor is important to cover the soil quickly to suppress weeds and protect the soil against erosion.
-In rotations with sugar beets, suppression of the white beet-cyst nematode is an important trait.
-Resistant white mustard varieties reduce nematode populations by 70-90%.
+In rotations with sugar beets, suppression of the sugar beet nematode (SBCN) is an important trait.
+Since white mustard is a SBCN-resistant crop, it is able to reduce nematode populations by preventing growth of young nematodes.

+Additionally, white mustard can be used in biodiesel production as feedstock and is used as alternative fuel.
+More applications of white mustard include being used as a binding agent in meat processing, a lubricant for lighting, and in traditional medicine for its antiviral properties.